equinor/omnia-tutorial/docs/exercises/consume.rst

 You can select which of the options you want to try so only need the tools for those parts.
 More details follow in the different sections.

-, however if
-using Power BI then you will need `this installed <https://powerbi.microsoft.com/en-us/downloads/>`__ (note use the advanced download options for direct download to avoid installing through Microsoft Store).

 Using Microsoft Excel
 ---------------------